Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 [SnapSVG](http://snapsvg.io/) is not an editor but a code abstraction.
 Their words: "makes working with your SVG assets as easy as jQuery".

-### Lottie
+### Lottie creator

-Lottie is not something to use directly but a JSON animation format (developed at Airbnb).
+(dot)[Lottie](https://dotlottie.io/) is really a JSON file format, not something to use directly.
+[LottieFiles](https://lottiefiles.com) does show several implementations among which Lottie Creator.
+This is an editor that is currently in alpha.
+To use it you must join a waiting list and be patient.

+Your Position
+18441 18434 18431
+People on Waitlist
+18467

 ### Stale editors